powercodeacademy/rails-edit-update-action-readme/README.md

 `PUT` is meant to be used when replacing a whole resource. `PATCH`, on the other hand, is for used for sending a set of changes to a resource.

-If you run `rake routes`, you will see we have some new routes:
+If you run `bin/rails routes`, you will see we have some new routes:

 ```txt
 Prefix      Verb  URI Pattern               Controller#Action